leejw0587/algorithm/README.md

-# baekjoon
+# algorithm
-repo for studying algorithm
+repo for studying algorithm using online judge